tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/多人视频会议/多人视频会议(iOS)_intl_en.md

 4. Return to the TRTC Console and click **Pasted and Next**.
 5. Click **Close Guide and Enter Console** to manage the application.

+>!
->!The scheme for generating `UserSig` mentioned in this document is to configure `SECRETKEY` in the client code.
+>- The scheme for generating `UserSig` mentioned in this document is to configure `SECRETKEY` in the client code.
 In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is leaked, attackers can steal your Tencent Cloud traffic; therefore, **this method is only suitable for local execution and debugging of the demo**.
->The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
+>- The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can make a request to the business server for dynamic `UserSig`.
 For more information, please see [Server-Side UserSig Generation](https://intl.cloud.tencent.com/document/product/647/35166).

 ### Step 4.
 Run the demo
 Use Xcode (v11.0 or above) to open the `iOS/TRTCScenesDemo/TXLiteAVDemo.xcworkspace` project and click **Run** to start debugging the demo.